prasanthrangan/hyprdots/README.md

 ### These packages will be installed by the script

 #### nvidia
+- linux-headers -- for nvidia drivers for main kernel
-- linux-zen-headers -- for nvidia drivers
+- linux-zen-headers -- for nvidia drivers for zen kernel
-- linux-lts-headers -- for nvidia drivers
+- linux-lts-headers -- for nvidia drivers for lts kernel
 - nvidia-dkms -- nvidia drivers
 - nvidia-utils -- nvidia drivers